About & Support FAQs

 Why does Bodhi Linux use Chromium Browser?

 When we polled our users asking what the default web browser should be, we found them split between Firefox and Chromium.
 This meant regardless of what we picked, some folks would have a large browser install they didn’t care for.

-Epiphany has the advantages of being very lightweight yet functional, which fits in with the Bodhi Linux philosophy.
-Epiphany also has the ability to install applications directly from the AppCenter, a feature that some other browsers lack.
+Chromium aims to be safer, faster and more stable all while being fairly lightweight, which fits in with the Bodhi Linux philosophy.
+Chromium also has the ability to install applications directly from the AppCenter, a feature that some other browsers lack.

-The Epiphany Web Browser can be found under Main Menu>Applications>Internet>Web.
-It should be noted that in 2012 Epiphany was re-branded as Gnome Web, however, to avoid confusion with Gnome Desktop or similar (and as the underlying application binary is named epiphany-browser), the Bodhi Linux community will rightly/wrongly continue to refer to the browser as Epiphany Web Browser)
+*It should be noted that in 2012 Epiphany was re-branded as Gnome Web, however, to avoid confusion with Gnome Desktop or similar and as the underlying application binary is named epiphany-browser, the Bodhi Linux community will rightly/wrongly continue to refer to the browser as Epiphany Web Browser

 What is the release roadmap?

 The release roadmap can be seen here: Release Roadmap

 “Bodhi Linux 6 – The Complete Guide for Beginners” (ISBN: 9781005193270) is an excellent eBook publication from Bodhi forum member JollyRoger, aka Roger Carter.
 It’s available (free) at www.smashwords.com and comes in a variety of formats: pdf, epub, Mobi (Kindle), and more.
 The eBook covers a variety of topics ranging from Getting Started; Covering the Basics; and Enriching your online/offline Bodhi experience, to Streamlining and Customizing the Moksha Desktop – which is the main business/focus of the eBook.
 A great read and a valuable point of reference!